smallwat3r/shhh-cli/README.md

 export SHHH_SERVER=https://<my-custom-shhh-server>.com
 ```

-Note: this won't impact reading secrets from other Shhh servers, and
+_Note: this won't impact reading secrets from external Shhh servers, and
-you will still be able to create secrets in other servers using the
+you will still be able to create secrets using other Shhh servers using the
-`--host` option.
+`--host` option._

 ## How to use it?